JMFiore/Pynomic/README.md

 through time, estimate the date of a event given a certain threshold, automaticaly calculate RGB and Multispectra vegetation indices while at the same time reducing the need for RAM.
 Storing only the relevant information.
 Thus reducing the computation resources.

 ## Requirements
-You need Python 3.9+ to run Pynomic
+You need Python 3.9+ to run Pynomic.

 ## Basic install
 You can find Pynomic in PyPl.
-The standard installation
+The standard installation.

     $ pip install Pynomic

 ## Developer Installation
 Clone this repo.
-Move to the file and execute
+Move to the file and execute:

     $ pip install e .